How To Add Charts And Graphs To WordPress

 - Your site visitors can engage with

-- Allows you to add chart or graph data from your hard drive or a web-based source of data
+- Allows you to add data from your hard drive or an online source of data

 Use WordPress Chart & Graph Plugins